Whare Ra

 The Smaragdum Thalasses Temple and the Golden Dawn Tradition in New Zealand

-Whare Ra, formally known within the Order as the Smaragdum Thalasses Temple No. 49,1 was the New Zealand branch of the Hermetic Order of the Stella Matutina, a successor body to the original Hermetic Order of the Golden Dawn.
-Established in Havelock North in 1912, it remained in continuous operation until August 1978 and was the last functioning temple of the old Golden Dawn tradition.
-Unlike earlier temples, which met in rented or adapted premises, Whare Ra was constructed expressly for ceremonial and initiatory work and remains the only purpose-built Golden Dawn temple known to have survived.
+‘Whare Ra’, formally known within the Order as the Smaragdum Thalasses Temple No. 49,1 was the New Zealand branch of the Stella Matutina, a successor body to the original Hermetic Order of the Golden Dawn.
+Established in Havelock North in 1912, it remained in continuous operation until August 1978 and is considered the last functioning Temple of the old Golden Dawn tradition.
+Unlike earlier Temples, which met in rented or adapted premises, Whare Ra was constructed expressly for ceremonial and initiatory work and remains the only purpose-built Golden Dawn Temple known to have existed.

 Photo of the draft copy of the Warrant, viewed in the collections of the Library and Museum of Freemasonry, London.

-The origins of the temple lie in the cultural and religious circumstances of Havelock North in the years preceding the First World War.
+The origins of the Temple lie in the cultural and religious circumstances of Havelock North in the years preceding the First World War.
 From around 1907, a group of residents—drawn largely from Anglican, Quaker, and former Theosophical backgrounds—met regularly for prayer, meditation, and discussion.
 This group, later associated with what became known as the Havelock Work, sought a disciplined form of Western esoteric training grounded in established religious and moral frameworks.
 Their activities combined inward spiritual discipline with outward cultural and communal initiatives that exercised a marked influence on village life.

 Through personal connections in Britain, particularly with Anglo-Catholic clergy who were members of the Stella Matutina, this group was directed toward Dr. Felkin, one of the senior figures of the post-Golden Dawn era.
 Acting on this guidance, Felkin, his wife Harriot, and their daughter Ethelwyn travelled to New Zealand in late 1912.
 During an intensive three-month visit they formally established the Smaragdum Thalasses Temple, initiating twenty-four men and women and conferring authority on local Chiefs to govern both the Outer and Inner Orders in New Zealand and Australasia.